benjaminlau2024/Most-Name-Economical-Number-System/README.md

 > - Each power of *a* used in the representation of numbers up to 1000: *a*, *a²*, *a³*, ...

 The objective is to determine which base requires the fewest number of unique "number words."

+Original math exercise：

+Consider the representation of integers in a positional numeral system with base a.
+In order to name the numbers in this system, we need distinct words for the digits 0, 1, ..., a − 1, as well as for the powers of a: a, a², a³, and so on.

+How many different number words are needed to name all integers from 0 to 1000, for a = 2, 3, 4, ..., 15?

+Which base requires the fewest total number words?

+Examples:

+If a = 10, we need 10 words for the digits (0–9), plus words for 10, 100, and 1000, totaling 13.

+If a = 20, we need 20 digit names (0–19), plus names for 20 and 400, totaling 22.

+If a = 100, we need 100 digit names and one unit (100), totaling 101.

 ---